SWEET WOODLAND FARM

 MEDICINAL HERBS

-Our herbs are grown using organic, sustainable practices with permaculture and biodynamic influences.
+Our herbs are grown using organic, sustainable practices.
 Hand harvested and dried with love.

 LEAVES AND FLOWERS: